KhronosGroup/OpenXR-Tutorials/tutorial/2-setup.rst

 As described in the table above, most events are transparent in their intentions and how the application should react to them.
 For the ``XR_TYPE_EVENT_DATA_INSTANCE_LOSS_PENDING`` state, the application may want to try re-creating the ``XrInstance`` in a loop, and after the specified ``lossTime``, until it can create a new instance successfully.
 ``XR_TYPE_EVENT_DATA_INTERACTION_PROFILE_CHANGED`` and ``XR_TYPE_EVENT_DATA_REFERENCE_SPACE_CHANGE_PENDING`` are used for updating how the user interacts with the application and whether a new space change has been detected respectively.

-For some platforms, we need additional functionality provided via the ``PollSystemEvents()`` method, so that our application can react to any relevant updates from the platform correctly.

-.. container:: windows linux

-	For Windows and Linux, there no relevant system event that we need to be aware of, and thus the ``PollSystemEvents()`` method definition can be left blank.

-.. container:: android

-	The PollSystemEvents() function is outside the scope of OpenXR, but in general it polls Android for system events, updates and uses the ``AndroidAppState``, ``m_applicationRunning`` and ``m_sessionRunning`` members.

 2.3.2 XrSessionState
 ====================